cppforever1/mobbus_rtu_scaner/README.md

 ## Overview

 Modbus RTU Scanner is a diagnostic tool that helps you identify the correct communication settings for Modbus RTU devices.
 It systematically tests different combinations of serial port parameters (baud rate, data bits, parity, stop bits, and handshake) to find working configurations.
+The scanner automatically stops when a valid configuration is found.

 ## Features

-- **Serial Port Detection**: Automatically detects and lists available COM ports
+- **Serial Port Detection**: Automatically detects and lists available COM ports (sorted numerically)
 - **Configurable Parameters**: Test multiple combinations of:
   - Baud Rates: 1200, 2400, 4800, 9600, 14400, 19200, 28800, 38400, 56000, 57600, 115200, 128000, 230400, 256000, 460800, 921600
   - Data Bits: 5, 6, 7, 8